 Geographic Range

-Montane chaparral is primarily located in the southern and central Sierra Nevada on steep south and west aspects.
-It also occurs elsewhere throughout the state within montane forests, especially within the Transverse Ranges.
+Montane chaparral is located in the southern and central Sierra Nevada on steep south and west aspects.
+It also occurs elsewhere throughout CA and Nevada within montane forests, especially within the Transerve Ranges of California.

 Biophysical Site Description